Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **A:** Ideally, over time, the community would also help us by using GameTest to report bugs with vanilla and we could incorporate those tests (once we fix the issue) and make sure we don't break that stuff again :slight_smile:

+## Timeline

-## Could we get a timeline of what events are planned for the API next?
+-   **Q:** Could we get a timeline of what events are planned for the API next?

--   Our team is still deciding which events to add next so there isn't much of a timeline we can share.
+-   **A:** Our team is still deciding which events to add next so there isn't much of a timeline we can share.
 Which events would you like to see added?

--   definitely agree with block breaking/placing being a high priority
+-   **A:** Definitely agree with block breaking/placing being a high priority

 ## Politics of GameTests